Creating fonts from Public Domain reference

 After converting all the glyphs to SVG, proceed to creating a font file in Inkscape's SVG Font Editor.

-Starting with space (U+000020), populate the glyph list up to, but not including U+0000C0 (À) glyph.
+Starting with space (U+000020), populate the glyph list up to, but not including, the U+0000C0 (À) glyph.
 We won't bother with accents and diacritics for now.
-You can still create empty glyphs for these, if you plan to add them to your font.
+You can still create empty glyphs for these if you plan to add them to your font.

 Don't bother with kerning either.
-It all can be done in a way easier way later.
-If you want though, you can put some non-English glyphs like þ, ß, æ, etc. I also created ligature glyphs for letter combos such as ff, fi, etc. If you name them accordingly, they will be automatically substituted in the FontForge-created font later.
+It all can be done in an easier way later.
+If you want, though, you can put some non-English glyphs like þ, ß, æ, etc. I also created ligature glyphs for letter combos such as ff, fi, etc. If you name them accordingly, they will be automatically substituted in the FontForge-created font later.

 Once the Inkscape SVG font file is ready, we will open it in FontForge16 — our final editor on the long path of font creation.